RKorzeniowski/rkorzeniowski.github.io/_posts/2020-11-12-manual-backprop.md

 9. [Backpropagation Through Batch Normalization](#batch_norm)
 10. [Under the Hood: Symbolic Differentiation in PyTorch](#symbolic)

 Backpropagation is the backbone of modern deep learning.
 While frameworks like TensorFlow and PyTorch handle it automatically, understanding how gradients propagate manually is essential for building an intuition for deep learning.
-In this blog, we'll break down gradient backpropagation with math and implement it using pseudocode.
+In this blog, we'll break down gradient backpropagation with math, implement it using pseudocode and share an actual implementation in numpy that archives 97.87% accuracy on MNIST test set.

 ---